Skip to main content

 • Dealing with test environment flakiness

 These tests are slow (seconds per test instead of milliseconds), fragile (break when infrastructure changes), and difficult to write (require complex setup).
-Hexagonal Architecture solves this by making the domain core pure and isolated.
-Business logic has zero infrastructure dependencies.
-Tests simply instantiate domain objects and verify business rules using simple, in-memory test doubles.
+Isolating pure logic solves this by making the decision code free of infrastructure dependencies.
+Tests instantiate the object and verify rules with simple in-memory inputs.
 These tests run in milliseconds and never fail due to infrastructure issues.
-In Tuturuuu - Pure unit tests:

 export class Workspace {